Antarpreet/agentic-workflow-mcp/Readme.md

 Test Prompt: `Use MCP tools to start workflow to confirm whether France is real or not`

+## Troubleshooting

+- If the MCP server is not making any requests to the LLM server, do the following:

+    1. Restart the MCP server in the `settings.json` file.
+    2. Create a new chat in GitHub Copilot.
+    3. Sometimes the Ollama server doesn't respond if not used for a while.
+In that case, open the ollama url (`http://localhost:11434`) in a browser.
+You should see the message `Ollama is running`.
+If you don't see this message, restart the Ollama server using the command `ollama run deepseek-r1:14b`.

+- For seeing the internal logs, you can set the `verbose` key in the `config.json` file to `true`.
+This will include all the logs in the response.
+You can see these by expanding the `start_workflow` tool in the Copilot chat window.

 ## TODO

 - Add support for multi-modality using local LLM servers.